-The Microsoft Surface Pro 8 is expected to arrive this year unless delays caused by the coronavirus push it beyond its annual release.
-As of now, there aren't many rumors circulating, but we expect the mill to start churning as we get closer to October when Microsoft typically releases new Surface products.
+The Microsoft Surface Pro 8 is expected to arrive early next year unless delays caused by the coronavirus push it deeper into 2021.
+As of now, there aren't many rumors circulating, but those that have been released give us a good picture of what the Surface Pro 8 will be all about.

 Last year brought us the Surface Pro 7, which delivered faster performance than its predecessors but at the cost of battery life.
 It's a good device -- and even one of the best tablets and 2-in-1 laptops -- but we expect to see improvements on all fronts, from the design to speeds and endurance.

 - Microsoft Surface Pro 7 review